Surface Type ⇔ FIBERGLASS

 There are times when the walls of your shower still look good, but the fiberglass floor you stand on looks really bad.
-That's no problem, because we can refinish just the shower floor without having to refinish the shower walls, if the two pieces are separate (not one molded piece).
+This is exactly what refinishing is for!
+We can refinish just the shower floor without having to refinish the shower walls, if the two pieces are separate (not one molded piece).

 To get a quick bid, email pictures of your shower floor, including measurements, which usually range from 3x3 to 3x5, to the email address listed above.

 If the crack is small and not causing a leak, the repair is fairly simple, and will usually cost between $25-$75.
-However, if the crack is large or water is leaking through it, the repair process is much more involved, costing up to $250.
+However, if the crack is large or water is leaking through it, the repair process is much more involved.
 That's because cracks like this are usually indicative of and caused by an underlying problem.
 Either the floor was not supported properly when the pan was installed, or perhaps the house has shifted.

-In any case, the only way to try to support it from underneath is to drill one or more small holes in the surface and use a Froth Pak (a 2-piece insulation and sealant product) to try and fill up the cavity beneath the floor.
-We of course, cannot guarantee it won't crack out again at some point in the future, but we've only seen a handful of failures over the past 38+ years, so it's a good alternative to try to avoid replacement.
+In any case, the only way to try to support it from underneath is to drill one or more small holes in the surface and use a Froth Pak (a 2-piece insulation and sealant product) to try and fill up the cavity beneath the damage.
+We of course, cannot guarantee this flawed area won't crack out again at some point in the future, because the underlying source of the damage has not been addressed.
+Having said that, we've only seen a handful of failures over the past 40 years, so it's a good alternative to try to avoid replacement.